denten-books/plain-text/3-format.md

 Blake's poetry lost, textual critics would reconstruct the texts' genealogy from extant remnants.
 They could, for example, infer the missing illustrations based on reception history.
-"The textual critic," Phelps wrote "is concerned mainly with the fact of the [textual] change itself. [@phelps_edition_1994, 65-6]" Reading for format thus involves a series of value judgements about what the text should be and what it is.
+"The textual critic," Phelps wrote "is concerned mainly with the fact of the [textual] change itself."[@phelps_edition_1994, 65-6] Reading for format thus involves a series of value judgements about what the text should be and what it is.

 [^ln3-printers]: See for example the discussion on the limits of the inductive